 Currently, the application of this technology is a little gimmicky, and most of the early examples feature things like cute animals accompanying general search terms.

 For Example, doing a search for the term “dog” in Google pulls a rich snippet result with an added “View in 3D” option.
 This then allows you to superimposes a 3D generated dog over your view of the real world.

 How AR in Search Shortcuts the Experience

 The concept is interesting, and actually has a lot of potential application.
-I imagine a time in the near future where we will search for a product, such as a picture frame, lamp or table in Google and then superimpose this product into your living room to see if it’s a good fit.
-Sure, there are already companies like IKEA and others doing this but, most companies using this today are relying on native loyally applications.
-Not only does that require an extra step but, the reality is that loyalty programs barely see adoption rates over 10%
+I imagine a time in the near future where we will search for a product, such as a picture frame, lamp, or table in Google, and then superimpose this product into your living room to see if it’s a good fit.
+Sure, there are already companies like IKEA and others doing this but, most companies using this today are relying on native, loyalty applications.
+Not only does that require an extra step, but the reality is that loyalty programs barely see adoption rates over 10%.

 With Google’s new in search AR technology you can skip the application download altogether, making the barrier to entry for AR based shopping and product research significantly reduced.

 Could AR in Search Be the Next SEO Trend?